Kewsong Lee

+Lee started his career in private equity at Warburg Pincus in 1992 before joining Carlyle in 2013.
+In 2018, Lee and Glenn Youngkin became co-chief executive officers, succeeding Bill Conway and David Rubenstein.
+After Youngkin left the firm in 2020, Lee became sole chief executive officer.
+Lee departed the company in 2022.

 Early life and education

 Lee was born in Albany, New York on August 12, 1965.
-His father, Lee Hak-jong, was a professor at Yonsei University.
+He is of Korean descent.
+His father, Hak Chong Lee, was a professor at Yonsei University.

 Due to his father's role as a college professor and involvement in the United Nations, Lee would spend his early years in South Korea and Singapore.
 He then attended boarding school at Choate Rosemary Hall in Wallingford, Connecticut where he graduated in 1982.

 Lee attended Harvard College where he received an A.B. in Applied Mathematics in Economics, graduating in 1986.
-He would later return to Harvard where he received his MBA from Harvard Business School in 1990.
+He then received his MBA from Harvard Business School in 1990.

 Career

+Early career

 Lee's first job after graduation from Harvard was at consulting firm, McKinsey & Company.
 He spent two years there before leaving in 1988 to attend Harvard Business School.

 Lee did a summer internship at Goldman Sachs in 1989 but ultimately decided to return to McKinsey & Company in 1990 after graduating from Harvard Business School.

 In 1992, Lee joined private equity firm, Warburg Pincus.
 He would spend 21 years at the firm where he became a Partner as well as a member of the Executive Management Group.
 While at Warburg, Lee was involved in transactions that included companies such as Neiman Marcus, Aramark, TransDigm and MBIA.

 From 2009 to 2017, Lee was a lead director at Arch Capital Group as well as a board member for other firms such as Transdigm and Aramark.

-The Carlyle Group
+2013 to 2022; The Carlyle Group

 In 2013, Lee joined The Carlyle Group as deputy chief investment officer for corporate private equity.
-In 2016, Lee also assumed the role of leading the global credit unit.
+In 2015, Lee also assumed the role of leading the global credit unit.

-In October 2017, the firm announced that its founders would remain executive chairmen on the board of directors but would step down as the day-to-day leaders of the firm.
-They named Lee and Glenn Youngkin to succeed them as co-chief executive officers, effective January 1, 2018.
-As co-chief executive officers, Lee oversaw the firm's corporate private equity and global credit businesses and Youngkin oversaw Carlyle's real estate, energy, infrastructure businesses, and investment solutions businesses.
-Lee and Youngkin also joined the firm's board of directors when they became co-chief executive officers.
+In 2018, Lee and Glenn Youngkin became co-chief executive officers, succeeding the founders who remained on the executive board.
+As co-chief executive officers, Lee oversaw the firm's corporate private equity and global credit businesses, while Youngkin oversaw Carlyle's real estate, energy, infrastructure, and investment solutions businesses.

-During Lee and Youngkin's tenure as co-chief executive officers, they oversaw the firm's transition from a publicly traded partnership into a corporation.
+In 2019, Lee and Youngkin oversaw the firm's transition from a publicly traded partnership into a corporation.